dougeby/IntuneDocs/intune/certificate-authority-add-scep-overview.md

    > [!IMPORTANT]
    > Before you leave this page, copy the value for the client secret and record it for later use with your third-party CA implementation.
 This value is not shown again.
 Be sure to review the guidance for your third-party CA on how they want the Application ID, Authentication Key, and Tenant ID configured.

-6. Record you **Tenant ID**.
+6. Record your Tenant ID**.
 The Tenant ID is the domain text after the @ sign in your account.
 For example, if your account is *admin@name.onmicrosoft.com*, then your tenant ID is **name.onmicrosoft.com**.

 7. In the navigation pane for the app, go to **API permissions** under **Manage**, and then select **Add a permission**.